SnehaKarthikeyan/problems-cumulativesum/README.md

 Question:

-Given a number N and array of N integers, print the cumulative sum of the every elements of the array.
+Given a number N and array of N integers, print the cumulative sum of every elements of the array.
 Input Size : |N| <= 1000000

 Input Description: